 I’ve never tried speed dating, but I have a feeling I’d be good at it.
 I’m a gut-check person—instinctive, decisive—and if my understanding of the sport is correct those would be useful skills to have in speed dating.
 There’s no room for hemming or hawing or pondering possibilities when there’s a queue of eligible dates lined up!
 A quick "yes" or "no" is how it must go (and there will, no doubt, be more nos than yeses).

 I’ll pause to say that I’m a decluttering true-believer: When I’m feeling frazzled or burnt out, I take to the linen closet.
 Pillow cases looking topsy-turvy?
 I’ll refold those suckers until they fit in a neat stack and actually feel myself breathing easier.
 Cheap thrills!

-I think there’s a misconception that decluttering is an all or nothing proposition.
+I think there’s a misconception that decluttering is an all-or-nothing proposition.
 To declutter a space doesn’t mean to divest it of everything you own!
 No one—or not many of us—wants to live in a sterile box.
 But there’s a long way to go between a room filled top to bottom with things you feel ambivalent about and a room filled with only what you love (and need).
 The problem isn’t the stuff that you love.
 It’s the stuff that you don’t.

 I propose starting with twenty minutes to do away with some trash.
 As in speed dating, get rid of the garbage, then wonder about whether you’re ready for a longterm relationship.
-Here's how it works.

-Sort the trash and pack it up
+Sort the trash & pack it up

 Yes, speed decluttering requires making quick decisions—but because you're dealing only with what's visible from the center of your room, it's likely your opinion of what's trash is already fully formed before you begin.
 Speed decluttering is really just about starting somewhere.

 Now turn your attention back to your space.
-Twenty minutes down, piles of visible clutter removed, and the future looking a little brighter already—isn’t it?
+Twenty minutes down, piles of visible clutter removed, and the future is looking a little brighter already—isn’t it?

 What's your best way to tidy up in a flash?
 Let us know in the comments!